mpdairy/elm-argspec/README.md

-There is also `withArgString`. `<|>` means "alternative" and will try the next construct if the previous fails (You can use also use `maybeOr` inline if you don't like fancy inline symbols, but you have to use parens around both sides).
+There is also `withArgString`. `<|>` means "alternative" and will try the next construct if the previous fails (You can use also use `maybeOr` inline if you don't like fancy inline symbols, but you'll have to use parens around its arguments).

 You can make your own `with____Arg` functions using `withXArg`.
 All you have to do is supply a function